RyanBuss01/csv_analysis_chatbot/README.md

 **Note**: The `documents/` folders contain proprietary documentation and are not included in the GitHub repository.

-## Development Approach
+## Development

-- **JavaScript Version**: Used for rapid development and testing on macOS
+- **JavaScript Version**: Used for rapid development and testing
-- **.NET Version**: Production-ready version adapted from JavaScript code
+- **.NET Version**: Production version adapted from JavaScript code
 - **Same Functionality**: Both versions implement identical chatbot logic and OpenAI integration

 ## Disclaimer

 ⚠️ **This project is currently built with .NET 9.0 for development purposes.
-It will be downgraded to .NET Framework 4.6 once access to a Windows computer supporting that framework version is available.**
+It will be downgraded to .NET Framework 4.6 once access to a compatible computer supporting that framework version is available.**

 ## Quick Start